 How often do you measure your blood pressure?

-Here's how key factors like your age of diagnosis, symptoms, and treatment are evaluated.
+Here’s a breakdown of how key factors like your age of diagnosis, symptoms, and treatment are evaluated during underwriting.

 Age of diagnosis